ansonl/ansonl.github.io/_store/80-print-your-project.md

 - Less wasted material
 - Lower printing time + faster turnaround

+### Multi-Material/Color Printing through a Single Nozzle

+Multi-material printing that is most suited for mixing similar materials of different colors.

 ### Materials

 Object can be printed in a variety of and combination of multiple [materials](https://help.prusa3d.com/materials) including: